PDOK/geopackage-validator/README.md

 # geopackage-validator

 The Geopackage validator can validate .gkpg files to see if they conform to a set of standards.
-The current checks are (see also the 'show-validations' command:
+The current checks are (see also the 'show-validations' command):

 | Validation code | Description                                                  |
 | :-------------: | ------------------------------------------------------------ |